 As with all instruments, the cost of electric violins can vary wildly.
 If you’re in the market for a budget friendly option however, I highly recommend our new McNeela Electric Violin.

-You can plug your headphones directly into the pickup, or use the lineout jack to connect to a speaker and crank up the volume.
+You can plug your headphones or headphone amp directly into the pickup, or use the lineout jack to connect to a speaker and crank up the volume.
 There’s also a mic input for recording or live performance.
 You can easily control the volume and tone from the EQ dials.